Coronavirus Response FAQs

 What is the symptom monitoring protocol?

-PC will provide an app that every student should open first thing every day (before leaving their room or home).
-The app will ask a series of questions about whether you’re experiencing COVID-19 symptoms.
+PC is providing every student with a daily text and email prompt, pointing to a website asking a series of questions about whether you’re experiencing COVID-19 symptoms.
 If you’re not, the app will display a check mark and you’re good to go.
 If you are, call the Student Health Center (401.865.2422) and stay in your room.

 What if I begin to feel sick during the day?